zarf-dev/zarf/docs/3-create-a-zarf-package/6-package-sboms.md

 :::note

-Zarf uses the file Syft SBOM scheme even if given a directory as the `files` or `dataInjection` source since this generally provides more information (at the cost of execution speed).
+Zarf uses the `file:` Syft SBOM scheme even if given a directory as the `files` or `dataInjection` source since this generally provides more information (at the cost of execution speed).

 :::